NTIA/scos-usrp/README.md

 This repository includes many 700MHz band actions in scos_usrp/configs/actions.
 Action classes, RadioInterface, GPSInterface, and signals are used from scos_actions.

-For information on adding actions, see the [scos_actions documentation](
+For information on adding actions, see the [scos-actions documentation](
     https://github.com/NTIA/scos-actions/blob/PublicRelease/README.md#adding-actions).

 ## 2. Table of Contents